An RV basically is a home on wheels, so it would make sense for you to be able to carry passengers in it, right?

 Many RVs do not come with shatterproof glass preinstalled.
 If you determine that the windows in your RV aren’t shatterproof, then you should install safety glass to ensure the safety of the RV passengers.

-Safety glass is designed not to shatter into the RVs interior when a branch or another object hits the window.
+Safety glass is designed not to shatter into the RV’s interior when a branch or another object hits the window.
 Glass can easily cause cuts on the skin or damage to the eyes, so you should not carry passengers in your RV if it doesn’t have shatterproof windows.

-You should not allow children to ride in a towed RV without the supervision of an adult.
+It would be best if you did not allow children to ride in a towed RV without the supervision of an adult.
 RVs aren’t built as safe as automobiles, first of all, and appliances and other items in the RV can easily come loose and fall while you are driving.
 Children could accidentally get injured from objects flying around.
 Not only that, but they likely will be careless when riding in the RV alone.

 Secure all objects in the RV